riscv-mcu/zephyr/boards/nuclei/fpga_eval/doc/index.rst

 And then you can build the hello world sample application for the ``nuclei_fpga_eval`` board:

+You can find a pdf version of Zephyr 4.1 documentation here: https://docs.zephyrproject.org/4.1.0/zephyr.pdf

 .. code-block:: console

    # MUST: setup zephyr development environment as described above